Enterprise-level cloud email for all

 Take universities for example; huge institutions with thousands of students and staff.
 Cloud email software can be customised to allow educational resources like research papers and seminar notes to shared with groups of students and academics anywhere in the world.

-Businesses that want to offer more flexible working patterns for their employees can now do so using cloud-based email software.
+Businesses that want to offer more flexible working patterns for their employees can now do so using enterprise-level cloud email software.
 Half of all businesses now let staff work from home either full-time or ad-hoc, as the switch to the cloud gathers pace.

 Switching to cloud might feel like a pretty big shift, but rest assured, it’s not hard.
 Where often ‘something new’ can seem unnerving and overwhelming, many cloud-based email programmes are reassuringly familiar.